 (see pp. 14-16) Keypad v.4.17 will give the mount a more accurate value for your eastern longitude than v.4.12.
 The servo only accepts longitude values as west values, so the keypad must convert your eastern longitude to a western value by subtracting it from 360 degrees.
 In v.4.12 and all previous versions, only the degrees were subtracted while the minutes and seconds were ignored.
 This could result in up to almost a 2 degree error in the longitude in the servo.
 V.4.17 now also takes the minutes into account by subtracting from 359° 60'.
-There was not sufficient memory space in the relevant sector to also account for the seconds without a major re-allocation of the code.
+There was not sufficient memory space in the relevant sector to also account for the seconds without a major re-allocation of the code, so the full fix will be accomplished in v.4.20.